 You might worry about negative reactions from your friends, family, or sexual partner.
 When you’re out, your clothing will cover your ostomy, so most people won’t even know about it.
-Having sex might feel a little different, and you may have to make some adjustments.
-But you can buy a wrap to keep the bag out of the way.
-You and your partner can work to make sure that your ostomy doesn’t stand between you and a normal sex life.

 If you have a hard time with the social, emotional, and practical changes in your life, talk to your doctor, family, and friends.
 You might join a support group or work with an enterostomal therapist, who’s trained on the day-to-day issues of living with a stoma.
 It can be easier for you to adjust when you have support from others.

 When you have to get a stoma or ostomy bag as part of your colorectal cancer treatment, it takes some getting used to.
 The surgery may change the way you feel about yourself, your body, and sex for a while.